gelisam/ludum-dare-34/README.md

 So, how did the game make you feel?
 Yeah, I know!

-Some of it was intended from the start, but some of it just sort of happened as we wrote it.
+Some of it was intended from the start, but most of it is a reinterpretation of decisions we made for other reasons.

 Here are all the bits of the Growing Up methaphor I know of in this game.
 If you see another, please add it as a comment [here](http://ludumdare.com/compo/ludum-dare-34/?action=preview&uid=46246).